DaverSomethingSomethingOrg/ConanToolchain/docs/ButWhy.md

 What if we want to support multiple toolchains in the same host or container image?
 Cross-compiling, product branching..

-In this system, we name each package carefully to associate it with the toolchain/prefix it supports.
+In this system, we name each package using a convention that associates it with the toolchain/prefix it supports.

 ```bash title="Multiple GCC versions installed without conflict"
 $ rpm -q --whatprovides /usr/bin/gcc